enguy-hub/streamlit_fastapi_nominatim/README.md

-# Map App with Streamlit and FastAPI - and Nominatim API
+# Streamlit and FastAPI Demo Map - with Nominatim API

 This project demonstrates the integration of a FastAPI backend with a Streamlit frontend, designed to visualize country boundaries using the OSM boundary dataset accessed through the Nominatim API.
 Follow the setup guide below to try it out.
 Enjoy !!!